Separable commutative algebras in equivariant homotopy theory: Introduction

 It follows that if $G$ is a $p$-group, then all separable commutative algebras are standard, both in compact $G$-spectra and in compact derived $G$-Mackey functors.
-As an immediate application, we also show that the Galois groups of these categories, in the sense of \cite{Mathew2016}, are trivial, see \Cref{cor-galois}.
+In fact, for these categories, we can show that we have an equivalence before passing to groupoids.
 The techniques developed in this paper also allow us to produce some counterexamples.
-Indeed we show in \Cref{sec-nonall} that if $G=C_6$, then there are separable commutative algebras in the above two categories which are not standard.
+Indeed, we show in \Cref{sec-nonall} that if $G=C_6$, then there are separable commutative algebras in the above two categories that are not standard.

+As an immediate application of our work, we obtain the following computations of the Galois group in the sense of \cite{Mathew2016}.